-The UE is provided a reference SCS configuration so that for an active DL BWP with SCS configuration , it is .
-The UE is provided a reference SCS configuration so that for an active UL BWP with SCS configuration , it is .
+The UE is provided a reference SCS configuration so that for any configured DL BWP with SCS configuration , it is .
+The UE is provided a reference SCS configuration so that for any configured UL BWP with SCS configuration , it is .
 Each slot format for a combination of slot formats indicated by the SFI-index field value in DCI format 2_0 for the reference DL BWP, by indicating a value for slotFormatCombinationId that is mapped to a value of slotFormats in slotFormatCombination, is applicable to consecutive slots for the active DL BWP where the first slot starts at a same time as a first slot in the reference DL BWP and each downlink or flexible symbol for the reference SCS configuration corresponds to consecutive downlink or flexible symbols for the SCS configuration .
 Each slot format for the combination of slot formats for the reference UL BWP is applicable to consecutive slots for the active UL BWP where the first slot starts at a same time as a first slot in the reference UL BWP and each uplink or flexible symbol for the reference SCS configuration corresponds to consecutive uplink or flexible symbols for the SCS configuration .

 For unpaired spectrum operation with a second UL carrier for a UE on a serving cell, the SFI-index field value in DCI format 2_0 indicates a combination of slot formats that includes a combination of slot formats for a reference first UL carrier of the serving cell and a combination of slot formats for a reference second UL carrier of the serving cell.
 The UE is provided by subcarrierSpacing a reference SCS configuration for the combination of slot formats indicated by the SFI-index field in DCI format 2_0 for the reference first UL carrier of the serving cell.
 The UE is provided by subcarrierSpacing2 a reference SCS configuration for the combination of slot formats indicated by the SFI-index field value in DCI format 2_0 for the reference second UL carrier of the serving cell.
 For each values of slotFormats, the first values for the combination of slot formats are applicable to the reference first UL carrier and the next value is applicable to the reference second UL carrier.

-The UE expects to be provided a reference SCS configuration so that for an active UL BWP in the second UL carrier with SCS configuration , it is .
+The UE expects to be provided a reference SCS configuration so that for any configured UL BWP in the second UL carrier with SCS configuration , it is .
 Each slot format for a combination of slot formats indicated by the SFI-index field in DCI format 2_0 for the reference first UL carrier is applicable to consecutive slots for the active DL BWP and the active UL BWP in the first UL carrier where the first slot starts at a same time as a first slot in the reference first UL carrier.
 Each slot format for the combination of slot formats for the reference second UL carrier is applicable to consecutive slots for the active UL BWP in the second UL carrier where the first slot starts at a same time as a first slot in the reference second UL carrier.

 < Unchanged parts are omitted >